-I’m unsure whether The Demon of Istanbul can be read as a standalone story; you may miss the nuances of experiencing past plot lines and getting to know Jassassah through her previous adventure when jumping in cold.
-Having said that, I do feel that the most pertinent information is weaved beautiful into this story without slowing the pace ensuring that new readers aren’t completely lost.
+I’m unsure whether The Demon of Istanbul can be read as a standalone story.
+Jumping in cold you may miss the nuances of experiencing past plot lines and getting to know Jassassah through her previous adventure.
+Having said that, the most pertinent information is weaved beautifully into this story without slowing the pace ensuring that new readers aren’t completely lost.

-The first chapter starts where the last book left off; in London with our heroine, Jassassah the Demon, unable to see or hear humans therefore unable to do her job and whisper into the ear of the corruptible.
-However, this story is different from the last one because Jassassah wants revenge for what happened to her in London and the humiliation she felt and she’s prepared to wait to exact her retribution.
-Jassassah knew her situation would improve if she could “lay low” and get far away from London but I thought it was nice touch that she was also looking forward to seeing an old friend in Istanbul.
+The first chapter starts where the last book left off.
+In London with our heroine, Jassassah the Demon, unable to see or hear humans therefore unable to do her job and whisper into the ear of the corruptible.
+However, this story is different from the last one.
+Jassassah wants revenge for what happened to her in London and the humiliation she felt.
+She’s prepared to wait to exact her retribution.
+Jassassah knew her situation would improve if she could “lay low” and get far away from London.
+However, I thought it was a nice touch that she was also looking forward to seeing an old friend in Istanbul.

-I haven’t read any other stories that are set in Turkey and haven’t visited the country myself but I felt transported to Istanbul through this book; Ms Hafiza’s descriptive writing was wonderful, the sights, the smells all added to the image conjured in my head while the snippets of actual history woven into the prose just took the story up that extra level for me by adding that realism.
+I haven’t read any other stories that are set in Turkey and haven’t visited the country myself.
+However, I felt transported to Istanbul through this book.
+Ms Hafiza’s descriptive writing was wonderful.
+The sights and smells all added to the image conjured in my head.
+While the snippets of actual history woven into the prose just took the story up that extra level for me by adding that realism.